 Teens Need To Think Not Drink

 “Why?” is a question teenagers ask their parents all the time.
 Or, more commonly, “why not?” as they lobby for greater freedoms.
 But with their peers, teens sometimes don’t say anything at all for fear of not fitting in.
 For those with allergies, that can have disastrous consequences.
-They’ll want to tag along to Tim Hortons or Dairy Queen because their friends are going, and need to be overtly reminded of the allergy risks.
+They’ll want to tag along to Dairy Queen or another fast-food place because their friends are going.
+They need to be overtly reminded of the allergy risks.

 Sage Lachman, a 15-year-old ace drummer from Vancouver with a peanut allergy, has even been to concerts where she notes: “It seems like everyone is making out.